klhuillier/con-error/README.md

 ### Basic features

 ConError:
-- attempts to avoid noise in stack traces by listing a full stack trace interleaved with exceptions thrown at each point in the stack
+- by default, attempts to avoid noise in stack traces by listing a full stack trace interleaved with exceptions thrown at each point in the stack
 - behaves similar to a rejected Promise and can usually be returned as one
 - allows including any plain object
 - allows chaining errors together
-- will make a deep copy of any contextual object provided to it to prevent unexpected mutation of objects before inspection
+- ships with multiple printing and aggregation methods

 ### Stack traces